AdobeXD/plugin-samples/reference/ui/styles/supported-css-layout-styles.md

 ## padding

 Applies a padding to the element.
 You can use CSS shorthands to assign multiple paddings at once.
-Note that you _cannot_ affect certain widgets with padding.
+Note that you _cannot_ affect certain elements with padding.

 ```js
 const div = document.createElement("div");